List of Soul Reapers in Bleach: Ikkaku Madarame

 Ikkaku Madarame (斑目 一角, Madarame Ikkaku) is the Third Seat Officer, and later lieutenant of Squad Eleven.
 (Note: Ikkaku becomes lieutenant ten years after the Wandenreich invasion.)
 A bald-headed, battle-loving man, he fought and was defeated by Zaraki sometime in the past, but was strong enough to survive the battle.
 When Zaraki becomes captain, Ikkaku and his friend Yumichika Ayasegawa join the Soul Reapers so that they can fight and die under his command.
 Ikkaku shares a number of similarities with his captain such as seeking enjoyment in battles by risking his life, and is reportedly the second strongest man in the squad, strong enough to take a position as a captain should he so choose.
 Ikkaku, however, maintains that his one mission in life is to die under Zaraki's command.

 Ikkaku's zanpakutō is Hōzukimaru (鬼灯丸).
 Though ordinary in appearance, he stores a blood-clotting styptic ointment in its hilt.
 When released by the command "extend" (延びろ, nobiro), it transforms into a yari with a wax wood shaft.
 While he usually treats it as such, he can also turn its shaft into a three-section staff to surprise an opponent by using the command "split" (裂けろ, sakero).
 Ikkaku has achieved bankai, but keeps this a secret from most characters to avoid being pressured to become a captain.
 Hōzukimarus bankai, named Ryūmon Hōzukimaru (龍紋鬼灯丸), takes the form of three oversized weapons connected by a thick chain: two blades in each of his hands and a fan-shaped blade, adorned with a carving of a Chinese dragon, which floats behind him.
 Aside from the increase in power, his bankai offers no special abilities and is noted to be unusual in this regard.
 Additionally, its blades appear to have a generally weak integrity for a bankai, as shown when Ikkaku combats the Thirteenth Arrancar, Edorad Leones, and later the physical released form of his zanpakutō (in its bankai state), using nothing but his own katana and spiritual pressure to shatter them.
 As a fight progresses, the dragon crest will slowly begin to glow crimson, greatly increasing its power as it does so.
 Ikkaku claims that it is lazy and only fully awakens when the dragon crest is fully crimson.

-He is voiced by Nobuyuki Hiyama in the Japanese version of the anime.
+He is voiced by Nobuyuki Hiyama in the original Japanese version of the anime.
 In the English dub, he is voiced by Vic Mignogna in the original English dub (except in episodes 104 and 105 where he is voiced by Michael Sinterniklaas), and Todd Haberkorn in Bleach: Thousand-Year Blood War.